 Sea Change aims to educate the public on marine issues to promote responsible behaviour towards the marine environment and its resources.
 Formal and informal education is an important channel to reach young citizens and promote Ocean Literacy within society.

-More specifically, the following activities were coordinated and carried out by Indigo-Med staff:
+More specifically, the following activities were carried out:

 - Consultation with education stakeholders

 - Development of the European Marine Science Educators Association (EMSEA)

 Both Sea for Society and Sea Change held consultation workshops for stakeholders.
 In the more recent Sea Change project, the aim was to gain a deeper insight into the perceived barriers of stakeholders and solutions towards identifying the barriers to teaching teenagers (12-19 years of age) about the Ocean.
 The workshops were held in the following European countries: Sweden, Ireland, United Kingdom, Denmark, Belgium, Portugal, Greece and Spain.